Lisboeta

 Where The Pancakes Are | ££

 Answer = Charlotte Street.
 Every pancake fan in London flipped out when Dutch chef Patricia Trijbits gave the go ahead for her second restaurant here.
-Just as at the original Where The Pancakes Are in London Bridge, you can swoon over a stacked lineup of buttermilk pancakes; from the savouries (American with streaky bacon and maple syrup) to the sweets (forest berries, banana marshmallow) and even the oven-baked ‘Dutch babies’ that come in a cast-iron pan with toppings such as asparagus, goats and cheddar cheese.
+Just as at the original Where The Pancakes Are in London Bridge, you can swoon over a stacked lineup of buttermilk pancakes; from the savouries (American with streaky bacon and maple syrup) to the sweets (forest berries, banana marshmallow) and even the oven-baked ‘Dutch babies’, which look more like Yorkshire puds and come in a cast-iron pan with toppings such as asparagus, goats and cheddar cheese.

 Pied à Terre